 - One-of-a-kind room design details you can only find at The Old Post

-- A challenging game that will have your team coming back to ring the bell
+- A challenging escape room that will have your team making a second visit to ring the bell

 - This game is ideal for groups of 4 to 10

 - Click here for fees and game time information